 "Only predominantly," the Princess sighed, releasing some long buried exasperation.
 "I wish it was wholly Trinitian.
 It would make my job much easier."

 "The Empire of Rhin-Lotharingie was born from a coalition of rebellious forces who rose up against the Holy Imperium's attempt to enforce Trinitian conversion," Pascal noted as he stirred his thickening soup.
 "When an empire begins like that, its laws and rulers must learn to accept religious differences from the very start."

-"Quite, although other factors like taxes raised for the war against the Caliphate and cultural encroachment were also major contributors," the Princess clarified.
+"Quite, although other factors like taxes raised for the First Crusade and cultural encroachment were also major contributors," the Princess clarified.
 "Religious Autonomy is one of the few common laws within the Empire -- the regional lords are allowed to choose their own religious leanings.
-For example, there are several duchies within the Kingdom of Gleann Mòr that still openly worship the Northmen's pagan gods, not to mention the druidic minorities in the Kingdom of Ceredigion."
+There are several duchies within the Kingdom of Gleann Mòr that still openly worship the Northmen's pagan gods, not to mention the druidic minorities in the Kingdom of Ceredigion."